For Medicare Prescription Drug Coverage, when Medicare covers almost all of your costs after you've spent the out of pocket level in a calendar year.

 Quality Improvement Organizations are groups of practicing doctors and other health care experts.
 They are paid by the Federal government to check and improve the care given to Medicare patients.
 They must review your complaints about the quality of care given by any health care professional providing Medicare-covered services.
 QIOs also hear certain appeals for people with Medicare.

 The minimum coverage required by law for a Medicare Prescription Drug plan.
 Plans can choose to offer better benefits and lower costs.

-A State program that receives money from the Federal government to give free local health insurance counseling to people with Medicare.
+A State health insurance assistance program is a program that receives money from the Federal government to give free local health insurance counseling to people with Medicare.

-The area where a Medicare Plan accepts members.
+The service area is where a Medicare Plan accepts members.

 What you pay, or others pay on your behalf, plus the amount paid by your plan for drugs.